ncsa/Delta_doc/docs/source/debug_perf/index.rst

 Generate Report
 ~~~~~~~~~~~~~~~~~

-After collecting data from a batch job, generate reports with the AMDuProfCLI report option.
+After collecting data from a batch job, generate reports with the AMDuProfCLI report option:

 .. code-block::